aJanuary/mtn-blog/_posts/2013-01-21-adding-symmetry-to-js-properties.md

 status: publish
 type: post
 published: true
+stub: A common way to implement properties in Javascript is to use a single function that takes either zero or one arguments. `obj.foo(10)` sets a value and `obj.foo()` gets a value.
+But how does jQuery's implementation lose symmetry and how could it be fixed?
 ---
 A common way to implement properties in Javascript is to use a single function that takes either zero or one arguments.
 If there are no arguments, it's a getter, if there is one, its a setter.
 The getter returns the object itself, which lets you chain a bunch of setters together to avoid writing the variable name again and again.